ravignad/likefit/README.md

 ### Linear least squares

-Support of a linear least squares fit with a similar interface to the nonlinear case.
+Support of linear least squares fits with a similar interface to the nonlinear case.
-No need to provide a design matrix or do metaprogramming to describe the fit model with a string.

 ```py
 import numpy as np